 C. Any conviction for weapons ordinance.

-6. Applicant(s) must have good employment history.
-Applicant may be rejected for Poor Employment History, as evidenced by:
+6. Applicant(s) may be rejected for poor employment history, as evidenced by:

 A. Failure to meet income requirements;